cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Test Procedure

 See overview above.
-In particular, this challenge problem will require a training phase, `Tr`, where the model, that is `selected from a predefined set of power models` by Lincoln Labs, is learned.
+In particular, this challenge problem will require a training phase, `Tr`, where the model, that is selected from a predefined set of power models by Lincoln Labs, is learned.
 This requires a budget (number of times the hidden function will be queried) that will be given by LL.
-We learn the function once at the beginning offline and then the online phase will be started.
+We learn the function once during the `Tr` phase, and then consume the learned model during the missions.

 There are three test stages proposed for the evaluation of this challenge problem.
 They are defined as follows:

    1. A (no perturbation, no discovery/adaptation, no power model): The robot use a threshold to determine when to go to a charging station.
 The simulator uses the default power model to discharge and charge.

    2. B (perturbation, no discovery/adaptation, predefined power model): The robot use a threshold to determine when to go to a charging station.
 The simulator uses a selected power model to discharge and charge.
-Also, obstacle placement and setting change as environmental perturbations are considered.
+Also, obstacle placement and setting changes as environmental perturbations are considered.

-   3. C (perturbation, adaptation, learned power model): The robot adapt to the environmental perturbations using the learned power model.
+   3. C (perturbation, adaptation, learned power model): The robot adapts to the environmental perturbations, the same perturbations as in stage B, using the learned power model.

 ### Adaptation space and power model selection